Grimmscorpp/protestr/README.md

 -----

-Protestr is a simple, powerful Python library that generates versatile [fixtures](#specs-and-fixtures) based on **your rules.** It's designed to maximize focus on acts and assertions by handling the complexities of fixture management.
-Its intuitive [API](#documentation) lets you:
+Protestr is a simple, powerful [fixtures](#specs-and-fixtures) provider for Python tests.
+Whether you are writing unit tests, integration tests, or anything in between, Protestr's intuitive [API](#documentation) let's you create versatile fixtures for your tests based on **your rules.** It's designed to maximize focus on acts and assertions by handling the complexities of fixture management.
+With its declarative syntax you can:

 - **Re-run tests**

-  Provide dynamic fixtures using dependency injection, repeating a test for different scenarios instead of duplicating it with hardly any change.
+  Provide dynamic fixtures using **dependency injection,** repeating a test for different scenarios instead of duplicating it with hardly any change.

 - **Ensure teardown**

   Have your defined cleanup logic run consistently after every test run.

 - **Use anywhere**

-  Integrate seamlessly with all popular Python testing frameworks, such as `unittest`, `pytest`, and `nose2`, facing zero disruption to your existing testing practices.
+  Integrate seamlessly with all popular Python testing frameworks, such as `unittest`, `pytest`, and `nose2`, facing **zero disruption** to your existing testing practices.

 The examples in this doc have been carefully crafted to help you master its concepts and get the best out of it.